valerioda/pycaendaq/README.md

 ## Dependencies

-The core dependencies for py-olaf-daq include:
+The core dependencies for pyolafdaq include:
 - numpy: For numerical operations.
 - matplotlib: For plotting functionalities.
 - pyyaml: For reading YAML configuration files.